hashicorp/katakoda/consul-secure-tls-vault/step3.md

 ...
 ```

-At this point in the lab you have a Consul server with TLS encryption configured.
+At this point, you have a Consul server with TLS encryption configured.

 When you created the certificate you used as a parameter `ttl="24h"` meaning that this certificate will be valid only for 24 hours before expiring.

 Deciding the right trade-off for certificate lifespan is always a compromise between security and agility.
 A possible third way that does not require you to lower your security is to use consul-template to automate certificate renewal for Consul when the TTL is expired.